Kumquat: Benefits, Recipes, Side Effects And More

 Consult a doctor immediately if you notice any of these symptoms after eating kumquats.

 Other probable side effects of overconsuming kumquats are diarrhea, cramps, and bloating.
 This is attributed to the high fiber content of these exquisite fruits!
-A simple workaround this issue is to eat them in moderation (around five) and drink loads of water.
+A simple way around this issue is to eat them in moderation (around five) and drink loads of water.

 Are kumquat seeds poisonous?